frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/ipa-certmonger.md

 as **Red Hat Identity Management**) provides an enterprise PKI for issuing and managing host, service and user certificates.

-In this module you will use the **Certmonger** tool to issue and renew a certificate for the host principal.
+In this module you'll use the ***Certmonger*** program to request and manage (renew) a certificate for an enrolled host from the FreeIPA CA.  A real world use case for this might be to enable 802.1X network authentication.

 ::: note